gampleman/Laplace/README.md

 It is controlled by a simple data api inspired by Bootstrap.

+You can see a [quick demo](http://code.gampleman.eu/Laplace/) or read the [annotated source code](http://code.gampleman.eu/Laplace/docs/laplace.html).

 ### Usage

 To make something editable, first give it the class `laplace`.
 Then set several data attributes either on the element itself, or on a parent element, or in the configuration object (in order of prefference).